 Later Years and Death

 J.P.
-Morgan died in Rome, Italy at the age of 75.
-The New York Stock Exchange closed on the day of his funeral to honor an icon of finance.
-He left behind a financial success story in his international banking firm JPMorgan Chase & Co.
+Morgan died in Rome, Italy in 1913.
+The New York Stock Exchange closed for a period on the day of his funeral to honor an icon of finance.
+He left behind a financial success story in his international banking firm JPMorgan Chase.

 Learn more about the TAMU-CC online MBA in Finance program.